 In 865 AD the Danes captured the North and in 876 Halfdene the Dane made Eoforwic the capital of the Viking Kingdom of York .
-Later in 918 AD a mixed race of Norwegian-Irish Vikings settled at York and for many years York was subordinated to the Viking stronghold at Dublin.
+Later in 918 AD a mixed race of Norwegian-Irish Vikings settled at York and for some time York was subordinated to the Viking stronghold at Dublin.

-Viking influence can still be detected in the street names of York, where the suffix ‘gate’ as in Stonegate or Goodramgate derives from the Old Norse ‘gata’ meaning road or way.
+Viking influence can still be seen in the street-names of York, where the suffix ‘gate’ as in Stonegate or Goodramgate derives from the Old Norse ‘gata’ meaning road or way.
 Stonegate follows the course of a Roman road through the city and Goodramgate is named after Guthrum, a Viking leader.

-The Vikings interpreted Eoforwic, the Anglo-Saxon name for York as Jorvik.
-The change of the Saxon f to a Viking V occured in other words in the English language such as the Anglo Saxon word ‘Seofan’ which was changed by the Vikings into its modern form ‘Seven’.
+The Vikings interpreted Eoforwic, the Anglo-Saxon name for York as Jorvik (pronounced ‘Yorvik’).
+The change of the Saxon f to a Viking V occurred in other words in the English language such as the Anglo-Saxon word ‘Seofan’ which was changed under Viking influence into its modern form ‘Seven’.

-In the late Viking period it is thought that the name Jorvik was shortened to something resembling its present form, York and in the medieval age the name York was generally used, although an independent form ‘Yerk’ is known to have existed at this time.
+In the late Viking period it is thought that the name Jorvik was shortened to something resembling its present form, York and in the medieval age the name York was generally used, although an alternative form ‘Yerk’ also existed at this time.